 - Other respiratory infections, most often a type of pneumonia caused by the fungus

 There is some risk to children or unborn babies.
-Because a pregnant or nursing woman may pass on radiation, special precautions will be made.
+Because a pregnant or nursing woman may pass on radiation, special precautions need to be taken.

 For women who are not pregnant or nursing and for men, there is very little risk from the radiation in gallium, because the amount is very small.
 There are increased risks if you are exposed to radiation (such as x-rays and scans) many times.
 Discuss any concerns you have about radiation with the health care provider who recommends the test.

 Usually the provider will recommend this scan based on the results of a

 Harisinghani MG, Chen JW, Weissleder R. Chest imaging.
 In: Harisinghani MG, Chen JW, Weissleder R, eds.
 Primer of Diagnostic Imaging.
 6th ed.
 Philadelphia, PA: Elsevier; 2019:chap 1.